bkp4113/pbm-rotater/README.md

 # pbm-rotater
 A CLI application to rotate the PBM P1 type file.

-Use run.bash to test the application.
+Use `run.bash` to test the application with test data set.